Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 Why this matters:

-• Cross-Margin Exceptions: Some platforms (e.g., Bybit) let you use cross-margin mode with other assets, but Binance’s BTC/USD COIN-M enforces BTC-only collateral.
+Cross-Margin Exceptions: Some platforms (e.g., Bybit) allow cross-margin mode with other assets, but Binance’s BTC/USD COIN-M enforces BTC-only collateral.

 Can You Change a COIN-M Position to USDT-M Mid-Trade?

 No. COIN-M and USDT-M contracts are siloed.
-To switch margin types, you must:
+To switch margin types, the following steps are required:

 COIN-M Futures Tax Implications: A Global Perspective